 Why is this work still relevant?

 Jaar’s exhibition was made even more relevant and applicable to today’s context by President Donald Trump’s decision to create a wall designed to keep migrant workers out.
 For American residents that have the same opinions as President Trump, the America they live in now is the America they want.
-However, for those citizens that disagree with the president’s controversial policies, the LED exhibition works to reverse their logic; that this really isn’t America.
+However, for those citizens that disagree with the president’s controversial7 policies, the LED exhibition works to reverse their logic; that this really isn’t America.

 Changes made for the 2014 edition